 “Yes, I have.
 And they are saying that they haven’t seen it.
 I saw it walking by when I left my quarters,” Elizabeth reported.

 “Right.
 I’ll talk to you later,” Rodney informed her, voice sharp and short.
+Reaching up, he tapped the transmit stud to switch frequencies.
 “Major Sheppard?”
 Nothing.
-The sensor array he hacked into showed a whole bunch of lights around the main tower.
-The Ancient script flowing down the page identified most of the dots as Earth born humans with only five in different colors.
+The sensor array he was hacked into showed a slew of lights around the main tower.
+The Ancient script flowing down the page identified most of the dots as Earthborn humans with only five in different colors.
 Tapping the one heading towards the lab, it showed as a male Lantean/human crossbreed with the percentage of Lantean genetics in the high… squinting, Rodney ran the mental math to convert the base-8 system the Ancients had used to current human standard.
 Whoever they were, they read as 96% Ancient.

-Order of elimination said that the highest one was Sheppard, the other two high level ones had to be Kusanagi and Beckett.
+Order of elimination said that the highest one was Sheppard, the other two high-level ones had to be Kusanagi and Beckett.
 The two lower percentage ones had to be the Mountie and the other military member.
 Tracing the route of the highest ATA carrier, he saw that the Major was heading towards Rodney’s new lab.
-Tapping his earbud, he tried to get ahold of the new military commander.
+Tapping his earbud, he tried to get ahold of the new military commander again.
 “Major Sheppard, this is Dr. McKay, please respond.”